sabertoothmax/Automatic-Azan-Quran-On-Echo/README.md

 Make the following changes in selectMedia function:

 line 176: Update path of the media files.
 As in, change /media/pi/Data to the full path of the location where the mp3 files are located on your Raspberry Pi.
+You could place it on a USB drive that is plugged in to the Raspberry Pi.